CORAL BLEACHING ON THE REEF

 BREAKING NEWS

-The fourth global mass bleaching event was confirmed, the second in ten years.
+The fourth global mass bleaching event was confirmed, the second in 10 years.
 This is the fifth mass bleaching event the Great Barrier Reef has experienced in just eight years, and the 2024 event is feared to be the most widespread and damaging to date.

 “The coral crisis is a climate crisis.
 We must act urgently to stop burning fossil fuels or we will lose coral reefs worldwide.” - Pepe Clarke, WWF Oceans Practice Leader.